manoaquest/manoaquest.github.io/README.md

 ![Image](/screenshots/request-exp.png)

 ### Professor Side
-Professors will be able to approved submitted quest to rewards.
+Professors will be able to approved submitted quest to rewards (if students ask for silly amounts of experience).
 More importantly professors will be able to create quest.

 ![Image](/screenshots/teacher-page.png)